bloominstituteoftechnology/Relational-Databases/README.md

     dbname=> DELETE FROM Employee;
     DELETE 4

+### Deleting entire tables with DROP

+If you want to get rid of an entire table, use `DROP`.

+**WARNING!** There is no going back.
+Table will be completely blown away.
+Destroyed ...by the Empire.

+    dbname=> DROP TABLE Employee;
+    DROP TABLE

 * [Assignment: Create a Table and Use It](#assignment-create-a-table-and-use-it)

+## ACID and CRUD

+These are two common database terms.

+### ACID

+Short for *Atomicity*, *Consistency*, *Isolation*, *Durability*.
+When people mention "ACID-compliance", they're generally talking about the ability of the database to accurately record transactions in the case of crash or power failure.

+Atomicity: all transactions will be "all or nothing".

+Consistency: all transactions will leave the database in a consistent state with all its defined rules and constraints.

+Isonlation: the results of concurrent transactions is the same as if those transactions had been executed sequentially.

+Durability: Once a transaction is committed, it will remain committed, despite crashes, power outages, snow, and sleet.

+### CRUD

+Short for *Create*, *Read*, *Update*, *Delete*.
+Describes the four basic functions of a data store.

+In a relational database, these functions are handled by `INSERT`, `SELECT`, `UPDATE`, and `DELETE`.

+## NULL and NOT NULL

+Columns in records can sometimes have no data, referred to by the special keyword as `NULL`.
+Sometimes it makes sense to have NULL fields, and sometimes it doesn't.

+If you explicitly want to disallow NULL fields in your table, you can create the fields with the `NOT NULL` constraint:

+    CREATE TABLE Employee (
+        ID INT NOT NULL,
+        LastName VARCHAR(20));

+## Keys, Primary and Foreign

+Rows in a table often have one column that is called the *primary key*.
+The value in this column applies to all the rest of the data in the record.
+For example, an `EmployeeID` would be a great primary key, assuming the rest of the record held employee information.

+    Employee
+        ID (Primary Key)  LastName  FirstName  DepartmentID

+To create a table and specify the primary key, use the `NOT NULL` and `PRIMARY KEY` constraints:

+    CREATE TABLE Employee (
+        ID INT NOT NULL PRIMARY KEY,
+        LastName VARCHAR(20),
+        FirstName VARCHAR(20),
+        DepartmentID INT);

+You can always search quickly by primary key.

+If a key refers to a primary key in another table, it is called a *foreign key*.
+You are not allowed to make changes to the database that would cause the foreign key to refer to a non-existent record.

+The database uses this to maintain *referential integrity*.

+Create a foreign key using the `REFERENCES` constraint.
+It specifies the remote table and column the key refers to.

+    CREATE TABLE Department (
+        ID INT NOT NULL PRIMARY KEY,
+        Name VARCHAR(20));

+    CREATE TABLE Employee (
+        ID INT NOT NULL PRIMARY KEY,
+        LastName VARCHAR(20),
+        FirstName VARCHAR(20),
+        DepartmentID INT REFERENCES Department(ID));

+In the above example, you cannot add a row to `Employee` until that `DepartmentID` already exists in `Department`'s `ID`.

+Also, you cannot delete a row from `Department` if that row's `ID` was a `DepartmentID` in `Employee`.

+## Indexes

+When searching through tables, you use a `WHERE` clause to narrow things down.
+For speed, the columns mentioned in the `WHERE` clause should either be a primary key, or a column for which an *index* has been built.

+Indexes help speed searches.
+In a large table, searching over an unindexed column will be *slow*.

+TODO index example

 ## Transactions

 In PostgreSQL, you can bundle a series of statements into a